spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 The Sparv pipeline is comprised of different modules like importers, annotators and exporters.
 None of these modules are hard-coded into the Sparv pipeline and therefore it can easily be extended.

-A Sparv module is a Python script that imports [Sparv classes](developers-guide/sparv-classes) (and [util functions](developers-guide/util-functions) if needed) which are used for describing dependencies to other entities (e.g. annotations or models) handled or created by the pipeline.
+A Sparv module is a Python package containing at least one Python script that imports [Sparv classes](developers-guide/sparv-classes) (and [util functions](developers-guide/utilities) if needed) which are used for describing dependencies to other entities (e.g. annotations or models) handled or created by the pipeline.
 Here is an example of a small annotation module that converts tokens to uppercase:
 ```python
 from sparv import Annotation, Output, annotator